|Louis Sullivan Chicago Stock Exchange|

 The 1/4" thick Mouse Pads are made of flexible neoprene rubber with a soft polyester laminated tracking surface and are printed in full process color.
 The images are actually printed into the fibers of the surface of the Mouse Pads which are durable, long lasting, and washable!

-The Mouse Pad pair are shipped in a USPS Priority Mail flat rate envelope for $5.75.
+The Mouse Pad pair are shipped in a USPS Priority Mail flat rate envelope.